mgrimace/PiHole-Wireguard-and-Homebridge-on-Raspberry-Pi-Zero-2/README.md

 ## (Optional) Create a host file to make it easier to log in if you're not using default keys

-- If you're not using the default key name of `id_rsa` (e.g., you created your own name), make a file called `config` in your ~/.ssh/ directory and include the following
+- If you're not using the default key name of `id_rsa` (e.g., you created your own name), make a file called `config` in your home computer's ~/.ssh/ directory and include the following

 - ```
   Host [Raspberry Pi IP]